foundry-rs/foundry/CONTRIBUTING.md

 When filing a new bug report in the issue tracker, you will be presented with a basic form to fill out.

 If you believe that you have uncovered a bug, please fill out the form to the best of your ability.
 Do not worry if you cannot answer every detail, just fill in what you can.
-Contributors will ask follow up questions if something is unclear.
+Contributors will ask follow-up questions if something is unclear.

 The most important pieces of information we need in a bug report are: